gulam101/Student-Database/README.md

 # College-Student-Database
 Student database in VB

-Description: In college we had to pretend that we were a company and had to design an application for a school that tracks their data about the students who are going on a school tripp.
-If a student was sick then they had to be informed by the applicaion on the database.
-If they were underaged then they need permission of the parents.
+Description: For this project we had to design an application that would allow the school to keep track of the students by allowing them to save their information on a database.
+This information would also allow them to assess if they need parental consent if they were allowed to go on the school trip.
+If they were above 18 then they didn't need their parents consent.

 Techology stack used:
 VB and Microsoft Access